dennisseidel/dennisseidel.github.io/docs/basics/_index_landingpage.md

 title: Get Started
 ---

 I document here how I build platform and solution (in regulated industries) as a Solution Architect.
 This includes topics involved in building solutions overall all parts of the regulated industry domain: like infrastructure, devops, frontend, algorithms and data science / data driven development e.g. analytics, machine learning.
-Most of the code currently is in **javascript** and **python**.
+Most of the code currently is in **javascript [now moving to typescript]** and **python**.

 ## Topics